HarshadJobanputra/RAG-Based-AI-Solution/README.md

 # RAG-based-AI-Solution
-Enterprise RAG (Retrieval-Augmented Generation) system for company policy Q&A.
+Production-grade RAG system for German policy Q&A using AWS Lambda, Bedrock (Llama 3) and API Gateway

 # Enterprise RAG System for German Policy Documents